bdeckard92/dupUT/01-Class-Content/22-State/04-Supplemental/Project-Requirements.md

 * Is installable

-**More details about the project will be provided in the lessons for Module 23 in Canvas.**
+> **Note**: More details about the project are provided in the online lessons for Module 23.

+---
+© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.